JDM95aus/Project_OpenSourceTerracore_P.O.S.T./Challenge.md

 # A Strategic Offer

-The TerraCore TC-1 blueprint is publicly available here as a proof of capability and a gift to the open-source community.
+The P.O.S.T.
+TC-1 blueprint is publicly available here as a proof of capability and a gift to the open-source community.

 My work on its successor systems is paused.
 The principles involved are foundational and require a secure, collaborative R&D environment to be developed responsibly.